edaa-org/pyEDAA.OSVVM/doc/index.rst

    .. grid-item::
       :columns: 5

-      OSVVM describes its projects using imperative TCL code in so called ``*.pro`` files.
+      OSVVM describes its :ref:`projects <PRJ>`__ using imperative TCL code in so called ``*.pro`` files.
 These contain lots of information like VHDL library names, used VHDL standard, or compile order.
 Besides compilation information, these files also contain information about grouping testcases into testsuites as well as variants of a test by applying top-level generics to a simulation.
 In addition various tool options can be enabled and disabled, e.g. code coverage collection.
 These options can be set globally, locally or per item.

       pyEDAA.OSVVM provides an :ref:`artificial TCL environment <PRJ:Procedure>`, so OSVVM's ``*.pro`` files can be executed and contained information is collected in a data model representing :ref:`builds <PRJ:DataModel:Build>`,